Online Shopping Statistics & Trends in 2022

 Stores have always tracked sales data, where their revenue comes from, and customer trends, so it makes sense that companies also watch similar e-commerce trends now that they’re worth so much.
 Luckily, many of these statistics are available for free, so we’ve collected 24 of the most interesting ones here.

-• In the U.S., about 13.3 percent of total value traded is done online, when accounting for seasonal changes.
-[7]
+In the U.S., just over 13% of total value traded is done online, when accounting for seasonal changes.[7]

-• In the U.S., around 18 percent of adults say they shop online at least once a week, compared to 57 percent who say they shop online less than once a month.
-As most people need to shop somewhere, the vast majority are still choosing to shop in-store rather than online for their more regular purchases.
-[4]
+In the U.S., around 18% of adults say they shop online at least once a week, compared to 57% who say they shop online less than once a month.
+The PwC found that in December 2021, 55% of Americans shopped in-store at least once a week, so it’s clear that the vast majority are still choosing to shop in-store rather than online for their more regular purchases.[4][19]

 24 Online Shopping Statistics